 Tier V: Black Cards

-The apex of this list houses invitation-only credit cards.
-Only a handful of cards are exclusive enough to make this tier.
+The apex tier houses invitation-only credit cards.
+Only a handful of cards around the world are exclusive enough to make this tier.
 Perks and benefits rule Tier V as that’s what these cards are meant for.

-The American Express Centurion (Black) Card and the JP Morgan Reserve Card are the two most exclusive credit cards in the United States market.
+The American Express Centurion Card (AKA the Amex Black Card) and the JP Morgan Reserve Card are the two most exclusive credit cards in the United States market.
 But there are other cards like them from other countries.